Associate | Established: 2001 | Associate since 2012

 SMO 1: Quality Assurance

 As of 2017, regional regulation set by the Organization for the Harmonization of Business Law in Africa (OHADA) stipulates that national professional accountancy organizations should establish and implement quality assurance (QA) review systems to ensure compliance with adopted standards.
 However, ONECCA-Togo, under the supervision of the Ministry of Finance, has played a leading role in promoting the establishment of a national QA review system since 2011.
-To spearhead this initiative, ONECCA-Togo established Committee 1 which oversees ensuring fulfillment of SMO 1 and developing and implementing a QA review system.
+ONECCA-Togo established Committee 1 which oversees ensuring fulfillment of SMO 1 and developing and implementing a QA review system.

 In 2013, two ONECCA-Togo members received training and guidance from a World Bank consultant on how to conduct QA reviews of firms.
 Subsequently, in 2014—2015, ONECCA-Togo reports that it incorporated QA review system requirements and ISQC 1 into its by-laws, but the full implementation of the QA system is still in progress.
 During this period, volunteer firms were selected to go through a voluntary QA review process and training tools and information sessions were offered to members.